hasithaa/workflow-adopt-pet/README.md

 1. Start
 2. Find Available Pets
-3. HumanTask Select Pet (by Shop)
+3. HumanTask: Select Pet (by the Shop)
-5. HumanTask Adoption Request (by Shelter)
+4. HumanTask: Review Adoption Request (by the Shelter)
+5. Send to Adoptation Request
 6. Wait For Branch Ready HTTP Callback
 7. End